What is a recruitment framework. Part 2

-Let’s finally move to streaming in the context of the internet.
+Now that we’re familiar with the definition of streaming, let’s finally move to what is streaming in the context of the internet.
 We’ll take an in-depth look at the types of such streaming and the technology behind it.

 Adobe created RTMP in 2002 as a method for streaming video and audio over the internet.
 RTMP and Adobe’s Flash Player were the leading live streaming mechanisms until the early 2010s.
 These two support instant video delivery with around five seconds of latency when used together.

 RTMP uses a continuous TCP connection to stream audio and video fragments from a source to a single destination.
 There are two main use cases for this protocol.
 The first is to transmit video between an encoder and server, known as first-mile delivery or video contribution.
 The second is to transmit video between a server and a viewer’s device utilizing Flash Player, known as last-mile delivery.
 This one works best for streaming to a small audience from a dedicated media server.

 However, receiving and playing video with RTMP is no longer supported by many endpoints, for example, iOS devices.
 Furthermore, it will soon be deprecated as Adobe has announced the end of Flash Player.